 - Peer Assisted Study Sessions (PASS) are available in select courses, and students enrolled in those courses may use those scheduled sessions as frequently as needed.

-- All schedules are available in Momentum and visible to enrolled students, peer educators, and faculty.
+- All PASS schedules are available in Momentum and visible to enrolled students, peer educators, and faculty.

-- Peer education is designed to be in groups.
+- Most peer education is designed to be in groups.
 Group learning is valuable in many fields and disciplines, and learning how to learn in groups and ask about what you don't know are important life skills that all students should work to develop.